Date (YYYY, YYYYmm, YYYYmmDD), #hashtag, fragment, word, or phrase:

 Add thirty two ounces crushed tomatoes;

-Do NOT simmer.
+Do NOT allow the sauce to simmer.
 If it's bubbling, it's too hot!
-See note A
+See notes A,B below

 Notes